Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: Introduction

-In Ref.~\citep{Shohat23}, these crumpling experiments are modeled with molecular dynamics (MD) simulations of a $2d$ network of randomly bistable elements.
-Such a model, specifically designed to model creep under shear, may well account for the microscopic origins of the aging phenomenology in a large class of amorphous systems, as is recently argued for in Ref.~\citep{Korchinski24}, we believe that the observed temporal and spatial complexity is even more elementary and universal \cite{Sibani03,Becker14,Robe16}.
-In fact, in this Letter, we show that crumpling is but another example of a system generically exhibiting a statistic of records that can be analyzed as a log-Poisson process \cite{Sibani03}.
-Such an analysis presents also an effective means to discriminate between models of aging \cite{Boettcher18b}.
-It would rule out other theories of aging, for instance, the trap model invoked in Ref.~\citep{Shohat23}, or an asymptotically hyperbolic distribution of relaxation rates \cite{Amir2012} employed in Ref.~\citep{Lahini23}, both of which are not log-Poisson processes.
-Furthermore, this ``record dynamics'' (RD) encompasses the description of logarithmic behavior in aging and creep attempted in Ref.~\citep{Korchinski24}, without the need to specify the microscopic details of the avalanche dynamics triggered by these events.
+In Ref.~\citep{Shohat23}, these crumpling experiments are also modeled with molecular dynamics (MD) simulations of a $2d$ network of randomly bistable elements.
+Such a model, specifically designed to model creep under shear, may well account for the microscopic origins of the aging phenomenology in a large class of systems with creep, as is recently argued for in Ref.~\citep{Korchinski25}.
+However, we believe that the observed temporal and spatial complexity is even more elementary and universal \cite{Sibani03,Becker14,Robe16}.
+In fact, here we show that crumpling adds another example of a system generically exhibiting a statistic of records that can be analyzed as a log-Poisson process \cite{Sibani03}.
+Hence, it rules out other theories of aging, such as the trap model invoked in Ref.~\citep{Shohat23}, or an asymptotically hyperbolic distribution of relaxation rates \cite{Amir2012} employed in Ref.~\citep{Lahini23}.
+Furthermore, we demonstrate that this ``record dynamics'' (RD) encompasses the description of logarithmic behavior in aging and creep attempted in Ref.~\citep{Korchinski25}, without the need to specify the microscopic details of the avalanche dynamics triggered by these events.

 In the following, we will first recount the basic principles of RD in Sec.~\ref{RD}.
 Our main results, in which we apply RD to analyze the experiments on crumpling mylar sheets, are discussed in Sec.~\ref{Crumpling Experiments}.
 In Sec.~\ref{ClusterModel}, we use a simple mean-field cluster model to distinguish the avalanche dynamics from the essential features of log-aging.
 In Sec.~\ref{Conclusions}, we conclude with a summary of our main insights and a comparison with other models of aging.